 The company's year-end is 30 June.
 The company's annual results are usually released in September (interims in February) and its AGMs are usually held in December of each year.
-As discussed on page 18, the company is introducing semi-annual dividend payments.
-Initial indications are that these will likely be structured as an interim payment in June with a final payment in December of each year.
+As discussed on page 17, the company is introducing semi-annual dividend payments.
+It is anticipated that an interim dividend will be paid in June and a final dividend paid in December of each year.